CapricanDRJ/watchers_shakespeare/index.md

 Ilistus' treachery, a serpent's venomed coil,

-And Zadkiel's rage have left our kingdom in turmoil.
+And Zyx's rage have left our kingdom in turmoil.

 **[Axion]** *eyes flashing with anger*

 Aye, deep the wound they carved with vile deceit,

-Ilistus' cunning plans, and Zadkiel's fierce retreat.
+Ilistus' cunning plans, and Zyx's fierce retreat.

 Perhaps from ashes we must rise anew,